Marshdoggo/TerraMarkets/README.md

 # TerraMarkets

-TerraMarkets is a conceptual prediction-market research and economic forecasting platform for Earth science, commodities, macroeconomic events, and other public-data-driven indicators.
-The project explores how market-implied probabilities, structured event modeling, and transparent data pipelines can help analysts reason about uncertain real-world outcomes without positioning the product as gambling, crypto speculation, or financial advice.
+TerraMarkets is a prediction-market research and economic forecasting prototype using public datasets and event modeling.

 ## Problem